ShaunWang965475263/sparkRepoProject/README.md

 SparkStreamingTwitter.scala <br>
 Need Aouth from twitter, set up developer account first then use Utilities.scala and SparkStreaming Twitter.scala together to save twits.

+GlobeNdMail.py will be the last of the projects I will commit to this Repo.
+It includes my work for 15 hours which produced a spark pipeline to get desired output based on some parquet files in the gzip format.